-Spread over 4,210 acres (1,704 hectares) of the eastern end of the Santa Monica Mountains, Griffith Park is often referred to as "the Central Park of Los Angeles".
+Spread over 4,310 acres (1,744 hectares) of the eastern end of the Santa Monica Mountains, Griffith Park is often referred to as "the Central Park of Los Angeles".
 The municipal park is one of North America's largest urban green spaces.
-There's ample opportunity for outdoor activities like hiking, horseback riding and tennis, alongside popular attractions like the Griffith Observatory, the Los Angeles Zoo, the Greek Theater, and the iconic Hollywood Sign.
+There's ample opportunity for outdoor activities like hiking, horseback riding, and tennis alongside popular attractions like the Griffith Observatory, the Los Angeles Zoo, the Greek Theater, and the iconic Hollywood Sign.
 At the confluence of landscaped greenery and rugged wilderness, Griffith Park is Los Angeles' most treasured recreational venue and scenic escape.

-160 acres (65 hectares) of unspoiled nature can be seen at the east point of the Santa Monica mountains at the Runyon Canyon Park.
-This pet friendly park has two southern entrances and a northern entrance at Mulholland Drive.
+160 acres (65 hectares) of unspoiled nature can be seen at the east point of the Santa Monica mountains at Runyon Canyon Park.
+This pet-friendly park has two southern entrances and a northern entrance at Mulholland Drive.
 Go for a hike or head to the play area where your kids can play.
 Keep your camera ready as celebrities are known to unwind here as well.

-Since 1913 this museum has been delighting people of all ages with entertaining exhibits about our world, both natural and cultural.
-Visit such wonders as the rarest shark in the world, a zoo full of insects and 20 complete dinosaur skeletons.
-A number of special exhibits are presented throughout the year.
+Since 1913 Natural History Museum has been delighting people of all ages with entertaining exhibits about our world, both natural and cultural.
+Visit such wonders as the rarest shark in the world, a zoo full of insects and 20 dinosaur skeletons.
+Several special exhibits are also presented throughout the year.

 The Page Museum shares the same location as the La Brea Tar Pits, so after you've witnessed the Pits which once entrapped Ice Age mammals, you can step inside and view the fossil remains.
 There are massive displays of mammoths, saber-toothed cats and an incredible collection of dire wolves.
 There are also exhibits of insects, plants and birds.
 Especially fascinating is the display of the skeletal remains of the La Brea Woman who is said to have lived about 9000 years ago.
 This is an extraordinary experience for the entire family.